Kouhei-Takagi/dayofweek_quote/README.md

 # dayofweek_quote
-Pop up day of week with quote
+Pop up day of week with quote.

 "quotes.txt" may include other people's copyrights...